Regional Conservation Partnership Program (RCPP) - Funding for Farm Projects

 Am I eligible for funding?

 Producer and landowner participants can include but are not limited to crop farmers, dairies, berry operations, beef cattle producers, and horse owners.
-These farms vary in size and location, from large dairies with several hundred acres, to small producers with five acres.
+These farms vary in size from large dairies with several hundred acres, to small producers with five acres.

 This is a new way of providing regional conservation planning to help landowners find the best conservation solutions and combination of funding sources to meet their individual conservation goals, while providing enhanced financial incentives to support the implementation of conservation practices and projects.
 NRCS Chief Jason Weller says, "RCPP puts our partners in the driver's seat.
 Projects are led locally, and demonstrate the value of strong public-private partnerships that deliver solutions to natural resource challenges."